The haunting (some say spooky) clarinet of "Clarinut"

 My goal is to be able to handle Gershwin's Rhapsody in Blue for the clarinet with piano accompianment, but I have a long way to go.
 So far, my favorites on the left are Old Man River and Smoke Gets in Your Eyes, with Harlem Nocturne a close third.
 These are all old renditions, one of these days I wll update.
 And don't miss the Christian music page.

-Tired of listening to me toot the clarinet?
-Tune in to son Ron's internet radio station, Bop City for he best in vintage jazz.
+Bored with listening to me toot the clarinet?
+Tune in to son Ron's internet radio station, Bop City for the best in vintage jazz.
 But be sure to turn off any music playing here first!

 "Everyone discovers their own way of destroying themselves, and some people choose the clarinet."

 - Kalmen Opperman